skytale75/Drawing-Tablet-Switcher/README.md

 # Drawing-Tablet-Switcher
-Simple python script I threw together to toggle which screen my drawing tablet stylus is bound to, figured it might help others.
+Simple python script I threw together for Linux users to toggle which screen my drawing tablet stylus is bound to, figured it might help others.

 setup instructions